 Serving the Present Age

 Charles Wesley’s hymn “A Charge to Keep” reveals the missional (kairos) energy of early Methodism.
 Knowing our time and serving it in Jesus’ name is still a necessary engagement.
-The following books help us do that..
+The four books above are resources that illustrate this principle.
+Here are additional books that help us do this….

 Michael Beck and Jorge Acevedo, ‘A Field Guide to Methodist Fresh Expressions’